 To fit with the team fundraising idea, try planning a sports-themed live auction.
 Ask local businesses to donate sports-related goods and packages to auction off at a nice event, and be sure to decorate the venue on theme as well.

-Easy Team Fundraising Ideas
+Easy Fundraising Ideas for Sports Teams

 Do you already have your hands full with school, sports practices, weekly games, and more?
 Check out these simple sports team fundraising ideas that can be the perfect way to raise money without having to shell out too much time and effort.

-29. Coupon Books
+42. Coupon Books

 Partner with some local businesses and restaurants that are willing to offer exclusive deals for your sports team’s generous supporters.
 Combine all these great bargains into a singular coupon book and start selling to community members, families, friends, and loved ones of your players.